winter-again/wezterm-config.nvim/README.md

 # wezterm-config.nvim

 > [!NOTE]
 > I've made some breaking changes to the plugin.
-The Neovim plugin is now capable of sending profile data (i.e., Lua tables) to override config options like background.
-You no longer need to create a special Lua module and append "profile_" to the user var name to override more complex config options.
+Notably, the plugin is now capable of sending raw Lua tables to Wezterm to override config options like the background.
+You no longer need to create a special Lua module and append "profile_" to the user var name.
 Read the instructions below to update your setup.

 Neovim and [Wezterm](https://github.com/wez/wezterm) feel like the perfect match.